Mufumi/Udemy-Machine-Learning-A_Z-Online_Course/Python/Classification/Decision Tree Classification/README.md

-This README is for the DTC algo
+This README is for the DTC algo.
+The position_salary dataset is used to predict the salary of an employee given their profession.